shirtsgroup/physical_validation/joss/paper.md

 # Relation to prior work

-[@Shirts:2013] and [@Merz:2018] laid the theoretical foundation for the `physical_validation` package. [@Shirts:2013] introduced the ensemble validation tests, and implemented them in a simple python script which was made available accompanied by some examples on github.com/shirtsgroup/checkensemble.
+@Shirts:2013 and @Merz:2018 laid the theoretical foundation for the `physical_validation` package. @Shirts:2013 introduced the ensemble validation tests, and implemented them in a simple python script which was made available accompanied by some examples on github.com/shirtsgroup/checkensemble.
 This script was used as a base for the ensemble validation tests in `physical_validation`.
-[@Merz:2018] built upon the previous work by showing that combining the ensemble tests with kinetic energy distribution and equipartition checks as well as integrator convergence tests could detect many types of unphysical simulation conditions. [@Merz:2018] first mentions `physical_validation` and its use in the validation of GROMACS releases.
+@Merz:2018 built upon the previous work by showing that combining the ensemble tests with kinetic energy distribution and equipartition checks as well as integrator convergence tests could detect many types of unphysical simulation conditions. @Merz:2018 first mentioned `physical_validation` and its use in the validation of GROMACS releases.

 In the three years since the publication, the software has matured into a stable release.
-The ensemble tests now also support $\mu VT$ ensembles, covering the full set of ensembles described in [@Shirts:2013].
+The ensemble tests now also support $\mu VT$ ensembles, covering the full set of ensembles described by
+@Shirts:2013.
 The user interface, the screen output and the plotting functionality were polished based on user feedback.
 The API was improved and is now considered stable, and the package can be installed using `conda`, both of which were much requested features